 How to Pick a Power Supply for your PC

-As I research my blog posts, I spend a lot of time reading forums written by actual experts, learning all that I can about PC parts and how they work together.
-In all the articles, blog posts, and everything else I've read, the single bit of computer-building advice most often offered is this, "Don't skimp on your power supply."
+Research blog posts, spend a lot of time reading forums written by actual experts, learn you can about PC parts and how they work together.
+In all the articles, blog posts, and everything else you'll read, the single bit of computer-building advice most often offered is this, "Don't skimp on your power supply."
 It's an easy thing to do!
 No one's pockets are bottomless when gathering PC parts, and when you're comparing two, seemingly identical, power supplies with a $40 or $50 price difference, the more expensive one can be a pretty hard sell.
 There is so much more to consider than just watts, however.
 Factors such as efficiency, reliability, amperage, and others are just as important as wattage in picking a power supply for your PC.

 80+ certification was devised in 2004 by several of the industry leading power suppliers to give consumers a way to tell which products were quality and which weren't.
 To earn 80+ certification, a power supply must meet certain levels of efficiency.
 The 500W power supply we talked about earlier, running at 50% efficiency, would draw 500W from the wall and output 250W to your computer parts.
 The other 250W would be wasted as heat.
 80+ certification requires that a power supply remain at least 80% efficient at three specified loads (more on loads in a minute).
 This means that a 500W power supply with 80 + would output at least 400W at a standard load, losing only 100W as heat.